josevnz/SuricataLog/TUTORIAL.md

 In a [previous article](https://www.freecodecamp.org/news/wireless-security-using-raspberry-pi-4-kismet-and-python/) I showed you how to secure your wireless home network using [Kismet](https://www.kismetwireless.net/).

-Kismet is really good on detecting anomalies and certain types of attack, but what if I want to analyze the traffic and look for abnormal patterns or patterns that coud indicate an attack?
+Kismet is perfect on detecting anomalies and certain types of attack, but what if I want to analyze the traffic and look for abnormal patterns or patterns that could indicate an attack?

 And [Intrusion Detection System](https://en.wikipedia.org/wiki/Intrusion_detection_system) (**IDS**) is:

 > An intrusion detection system (IDS; also intrusion prevention system or IPS) is a device or software application that monitors a network or systems for malicious activity or policy violations

-I used a good IDS in the past called [Snort V2](https://snort.org/), I'm awarer than *Snort 3 is out* but there is an [pretty clear warning](https://snort.org/documents/snort-supported-oss) about running it on a machine without much memory:
+I used a good IDS in the past called [Snort V2](https://snort.org/), I'm awarer than *Snort 3 is out* but there is a [pretty clear warning](https://snort.org/documents/snort-supported-oss) about running it on a machine without much memory:

 > While Snort can compile on almost all *nix based machines, it is not recommended that you compile Snort on a low power or low RAM machine.
 Snort requires memory to run and to properly analyze as much traffic as possible.